Summary: There are two kinds of managers that lead a team. Find out what kind you are and what you need to improve to run a successful team.

 Unclear, Impossible Goals – A boss demands their team to meet their goals at any cost.
 Their ever-changing mood determines what their goals are, leaving the team unsure of what the actual goals are.
 The team is afraid to ask questions so they end up wasting time figuring out the priorities.

 Nagging – A boss feels that work comes first.
 They expect to be able to reach their teammates whenever.
-They do not accept any excuses of why a project cannot be done correctly when they demand it.
+They do not accept any excuses for why a project cannot be done correctly when they demand it.

 “I’m Always Right” – A boss thinks they know what is best and no one should ever question their authority.
 A boss is not capable of running a successful or happy team until they change how they lead their team.